abhishekmunie/heroku-buildpack-static-js/README.md

 This buildpack first uses command-line version of [coffee-script Node.js utility](http://coffeescript.org/#usage) to compile all `filename.coffee` to `filename.js` by running `coffee --compile --output ${BUILD_DIR} ${BUILD_DIR}`.
+If repo has `Cakefile` in root it will be used instead to compile CoffeeScripts.
+The CoffeeScripts are then removed.
 It then uses [Google Closure Compiler](https://developers.google.com/closure/compiler/) to minify `filename.js` and create `filename.min.js`.
 It also creates a copy of `filename.min.js` file with first 8 characters of its sha1 (`filename.<sha1:0:8>.js`).
 Files in 'libs' directories will be ignored.
 It simply runs `java -jar compiler.jar --js_output_file "filename.js" --js "filename.min.js"` on all `.js` files except those ending in `.min.js`.
 To customize compilation see [Annotating JavaScript for the Closure Compiler](https://developers.google.com/closure/compiler/docs/js-for-compiler) and [Advanced Compilation and Externs](https://developers.google.com/closure/compiler/docs/api-tutorial3).